buddhist-uni/buddhist-uni.github.io/_courses/ebts.md

 The [Intro to Buddhism course]({% link _courses/buddhism.md %}) is not a prerequisite for this course.
 Though some familiarity with Buddhism will be helpful, this course is suitable for serious beginners.

 ### Time Commitment
-This course takes about 80 hours to complete, depending on how long it takes you to read and contemplate the suttas.
-As such, the course can take anywhere from 2 weeks to a year to finish.
+This course contains about 80 hours of lectures and reading, depending on how fast you read, and can take anywhere from 2 weeks to a year to finish.
 For example, 3 lectures (6hr) per week would make this a 15 week course.

 ## Course Outline
 This course gives a thorough introduction to what the Buddha taught in his own words, and also explores how these words came down to us.